-The goals of this program area are to help scholars better understand their strengths and developmental opportunities, broaden a variety of skill sets, apply leadership skills in real world scenarios, act upon what they have experienced in the Scholar Program, and work to their fullest potential.
+The goals of this program area are to help Scholars better understand their strengths and developmental opportunities, broaden their problem solving abilities, apply leadership skills in real world scenarios and work to their fullest potential.

-During the summer before freshman year all scholars spend 10 days in the northern woods of Wisconsin at Camp Manito-wish YMCA.
-The first five days of camp focus on collaborative leadership while the next five days are spent canoeing, camping and putting to use the skills developed during the in-camp session.
+During the summer before freshman year, all Scholars spend 10 days in the Northwoods of Wisconsin at Camp Manito-wish YMCA.
+The first five days of camp focus on collaborative leadership, while the next five days are spent canoeing, camping and putting to use the skills developed during the in-camp session.

 Watch a video of Schuler Scholars at camp

-During the summer after junior year, scholars who are in the top 5% of their class are eligible to apply to an international leadership program.
+During the summer after junior year, Scholars who are at the top of their class are eligible to apply to an international leadership program.
 These programs are offered through a partnership between the SSP and the Experiment in International Living and Global Leadership Adventures.

 Scholars also participate in programs focused on personal development planning, ethical decision making, and conflict resolution.